 You’ll find the offices of the departments on the department websites: Natural Sciences, Electrical Engineering, Mechanical Engineering and Technical Journalism (EMT), Computer Science, Management Sciences and Social Policy and Social Security Studies.

-Most members of the university staff are currently working from home, especially during the lecture-free period.
+Teaching staff and other university staff are currently working from home to a greater extent in order to limit the incidence of infection.
 In general, office phones have been diverted, so that you can contact them by phone, at least in most cases.
 The safest way of sending enquiries is via email.

 BAföG, scholarships and funding for studies